 What is therapy?

 Psychotherapy is a process that helps integrate our life experiences into a sense of meaning.
-It is a process of acquiring new life skills and putting them into practice.
-Therapy can help you become aware of your blind spots and end the cycle of self-defeating thoughts and fears that are the cause of depression and anxiety.
-Therapy is not about changing other people, but about taking responsibility for any relationship you are in, and improving yourself (including your relationship to yourself).
+It is a process of obtaining new and efficlife skills and putting them into practice.
+Therapy can help you become aware of your blind spots and end the cycle of self-defeating thoughts and fears causing you depression and anxiety.
+Therapy is not about changing other people, but about taking responsibility for any relationship you are in (including your relationship to yourself) .
 Holding on to bad memories or habits is like sitting on a boat tied to the dock, waiting for it to take you to the big sea.
 Therapy is a process of uncovering your falls self and getting rid of maladaptive patterns while giving rise to your genuine, authentic, and resourceful self.

 Family therapy can be beneficial for children and parents of all ages.
 It may include extended family members, like grandparents, step-siblings, or other people who are part of the household.
 Families often seek therapy when one or more of the family members is struggling.
 When attending family therapy, it is essential for all the family members involved to attend regularly and commit to the process.
 Family therapy can help family members overcome barriers in communication, help family members understand each other and develop insight into the role each member plays that sustains the problem.
 When one member of the family is coping with depression, accessive worry, or even trauma, the entire household is affected.
 Family psychological services could transform the lives of such individuals and improve the relationships between the family members.